Professional practice

 • Quaestus Capital Pte Limited v Union Pacific Capital Limited [2021] EWHC 3652 (Comm) sole counsel, instructed by Greene & Greene, in an application to vary the terms of an undertaking given in respect of an interim injunction obtained pursuant to s.44 Arbitration Act 1996 for retrospective permission to commence proceedings in Hong Kong.

-• A SICC Arbitration, junior counsel (with David Davies KC), instructed by Stephenson Harwood LLP in a US$180m claim concerning alleged negligence of a warehouse operator arising out of the Qingdao metal fraud.
+• A SIAC Arbitration, junior counsel (with David Davies KC), instructed by Stephenson Harwood LLP in a US$180m claim concerning alleged negligence of a warehouse operator arising out of the Qingdao metal fraud.

 • A LCIA arbitration, junior counsel (with James Willan KC), instructed by DWF LLP, concerning the sale of a hotel development in Greece, and anti-suit injunctions in the context of inconsistent arbitration and jurisdiction clauses.